Alumni Regents

 Georgia: Atlanta

-Necole J. Merritt is a professor of professional practice at Georgia State University in the J. Mack Robinson College of Business and an independent strategic communications consultant.
-She has been actively engaged with the Northwestern Alumni Association (NAA) over the years, at both the national and local level—including serving on the NAA’s board of directors, as a member of Northwestern University Black Alumni Association, and as former president of the NU Club of Atlanta.
+Necole J. Merritt is an independent strategic communications consultant and executive leadership coach.
+She has been actively engaged with the Northwestern Alumni Association (NAA) over the years, at both the national and local levels, including serving on the NAA board of directors, Medill School of Journalism, Integrated Marketing, Media advisory board; ’88 Homecoming Committee; and Council of One Hundred.
+She also is a member of Northwestern University Black Alumni Association and a former president of the NU Club of Atlanta.

 Full Bio